-Shall your unit or a components be defective, contact immediately your ENERZONE dealer.
+Shall your unit or a components be defective, contact immediately your DROLET dealer.
 To accelerate processing of your warranty claim, make sure to have on hand the following information when calling:

-- Your name, address and telephone number; - Bill of sale and dealer's name;
+- Your name, address and telephone number;

+- Bill of sale and dealer's name;

+- Installation configuration;

-Serial number and model name as indicated on the nameplate fixed to the back of your unit;
+- Serial number and model name as indicated on the nameplate fixed to the back of your unit; - Nature of the defect and any relevant information.